cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Abstract

 Today scientists need to deal with a deluge of data in many different disciplines.
-While there are good solutions to assist researchers throughout the life cycle of data, the applicability of the solutions to a certain scientific domain often varies.
+While there are good solutions to assist them throughout the life cycle of data, the applicability or the acceptance of some of the solutions to certain scientific domain varies.
 We here introduce the `rbefdata` package that connects the R statistics environment to the open source data management platform `BEFdata`.
-This platform has been developed and is used within the BEF-China experiment and is specialized in dealing with small and heterogeneous data.
-We show the usage of the package and highlight its interactions with the data management platform `BEFdata`.
-For this an underlying analysis of already published results is used to build a workflow with the `rbefdata` package.
+The platform has been developed and is used within the BEF-China experiment.
+It is specialized in dealing with small and heterogeneous data from biodiversity research.
+We build a workflow with the `rbefdata` package and highlight its interactions with the data management platform `BEFdata`.
+The analysis underlying the workflow is based on already published results.
 We discuss the introduced combination of software in the context of the data life cycle and current as well as future data management requirements.
 Additionally, we give an outlook on upcoming semantical features like an assisted search and smart merging functionality to be integrated with `rbefdata` and `BEFdata`.

 ## Introduction

-With a growing awareness on the value of data, much effort has been put into building data management platforms, to preserve all kind of environmental and historic data, over the last years (e.g. diversity workbench, GBIF, `BEFdata`, DataONE, LifeWatch).
-Many solutions for different scientific disciplines appeared that provide data management plans for small scale projects or collaborations as well as for large data producing long term or remote sensing projects.
-An ongoing trend in this context is the development of integrative databases or data portals.
-They serve as nodes that collect data from smaller databases of a certain domain and whose researchers get the opportunity to access a wide range of relevant data all from one place.
-In fact, these data management portals offer a solution to one of the most pressing problems that we face with our valuable data today, their loss.
-However, by developing tools which allow an easy access and analyses of these data it can be ensured that these are not only preserved but used and reused.
-In this paper we want to introduce the new R package rbefdata which linkes the befdata portal with the statistics environment R. The aim of the package is to provide the tools to download data, analyse them and upload them back to the data portal.
+With a growing awareness on the value of data, much effort has been put into building data management platforms, that preserve all kinds of environmental and historic data, (e.g. diversity workbench, GBIF, `BEFdata`, DataONE, LifeWatch).
+Solutions for different scientific disciplines emerged that provide data management plans for small scale projects as well as for large data producing long term or remote sensing collaborations.
+An ongoing trend in this context is the development of integrative databases and data platforms.
+They serve as nodes that collect data from smaller databases of certain domains and enable researchers to access a wide range of relevant data all from one place.
+In fact, these platforms offer a solution to one of the most pressing problems that we face with our valuable data today, their loss.

-With a growing global data pool there is also a growing demand to use and reuse available data and to embed small heterogeneous data into a wider context.
-A problem here is the legibility of datasets.
-Usually plain datasets say nothing, to one who is not familiar with it and they are even hard to decipher by the author himself after some time has passed.
-It is usually hard to remember exactly what methods have been used to collect a certain columns data or what the abbreviations or headers in the dataset mean.
-To solve this problem metadata frameworks have been developed and published as standards so nobody really needs to think about an own set of requirements to describe their data.
-The Ecological Metadata Language [EML](http://knb.ecoinformatics.org/software/eml/) is only one example for that.
-While this theoretically solves the problem with not well described datasets it is still hard to make researchers use it extensively as this usually always means to learn new tools that help with the description process (e.g morpho, data up).
-Thus, it is helpful to combine well known tools and techniques, such as excel workbooks or R scripts with the requirements of metadata language.
+With a growing global data pool the demand to use and reuse available data grows as well.
+Especially in ecology the integration of small and heterogeneous data offers the opportunity to answer questions on a much broader temporal and spatial scale.
+Metadata is crucial for the effective reuse of data as it improves its legibility.
+A plain dataset is hard to understand, to one who is not familiar with it and it can be hard to decipher even by the author itself, after some time has passed.
+For example it is hard to remember what methods have been used to collect the data of a certain column or what the abbreviations or the headers in the dataset mean.
+While metadata theoretically solves the problem with undescribed data it is still hard to make researchers use it extensively.
+This is related to the fact that it usually means to learn new tools that help with the description process of data (e.g morpho, dataUP).
-These solutions are easily usable for researchers and may thus lead to more extensive use.

-In this paper we introduce the R package `rbefdata` which links the R statistics Environment to the open source data management platform `BEFdata`.
-The `rbefdata` package is part of the rOpenSci initiative which aims to give R-Users all the flexibility in access to a wide range of data repositories.
-The aim of the `rbefdata` package is to provide a tool which helps to download and analyse data stored on a `BEFdata` platform as well to provide upload functionality to push back new datasets, scripts and figures.
-Additionally the package offers methods that ease the exploration of datasets by the integration of a vocabulary server.

-We showcase the functionality of the package available with version `0.3.5` creating a workflow that integrates two datasets.
-The use case is dealing with data from a small scale experiment called pilot experiment in the BEF (Biodiversity and Ecosystem Functioning) - China experiment.
+By developing tools which closely tie together the data management with data exploration, the access to data and tools that help to describe data we can ensure an effective use and reuse of data.
+Thus in this paper we want to introduce the new R package `rbefdata` which links the open source data management platform `BEFdata` to the R statistics environment.
+While the `BEFdata` platform offers sophisticated tool to preserve, harmonize, describe and share data, the focus of the R package is to provide tools to explore, understand and download the data for analysis, as well as it offers functionality for uploading results back to the data management platform.
+We showcase the functionality of the package available with version `0.3.5` based on a workflow that integrates two datasets.
+The workflow reconstructs a facet of an analysis that has been published by Lang et al. 2013.
+The analysis is part of the BEF (Biodiversity and Ecosystem Functioning) - China experiment and deals with data from the subproject called "pilot experiment".
 It is a 15N tracer experiment which aims to disentangle the effect of species mixtures on system N retention.
-The workflow depicts how to pull data into the R environment, the inspection of metadata and shows how to upload data and attachments like figures and scripts.
-The analysis in the workflow reconstructs a facet of an analysis that has been published already by Lang et al. 2013.
+The workflow depicts how to ask for data access, how to pull data into the R environment, the inspection of metadata and shows how to upload data and attachments like figures and scripts back to the data management platform.

 ## Material and Methods